-Anyway, in this definitive guide here we're going to show you how to recover deleted or lost files, no matter what situation you are facing.
+In this guide, we are going to show you how to recover your deleted or lost files from a flash drive, no matter what data loss scenario you are facing.

-To make it easier for you to browse, we break down all types of USB data loss situations into different scenarios, so you can quickly match your situation and find respective fix solutions.
+To make it easier for you to browse, we break down all USB data loss situations into 8 different scenarios, so you can quickly match your situation and find fix solutions.

 You may have removed some files from your disk, thinking they would go to the Recycle Bin or Trash.
-But the fact is those items will bypass the bin.
-When you delete something from an external drive, it’s similar to emptying Recycle Bin or Trash on your computer.
+But the fact is those items will bypass the Recycle Bin or Trash.
+When you delete something from a flash drive, it’s similar to emptying Recycle Bin or Trash on your computer.
 But there is still a way to retrieve them.

-How to recover: the best way is to use a USB data recovery program (as we introduce in Chapter 6 below).
-Beware that such software only recovers deleted files that are not overwritten yet, meaning you should try to not use your flash drive when you realized some items had gotten deleted.
+How to recover: the best way is to use a USB data recovery program (see Issue 6 below).
+Beware that recovery software can only recover your deleted files that are not overwritten yet, meaning you should stop using your flash drive immediately.

-Sometimes you need to free up more disk space, so you just "quick format" the drive without thinking much about the data stored inside.
-The operation is irreversible meaning there is no such "unformat" function.
+Sometimes you want to free up more disk space, so you formatted the USB drive without thinking much about the data stored inside.
+The operation is irreversible meaning there is no such unformat function.
 Fortunately, it’s still quite possible to rescue the data.

-How to recover: once again, by using a USB data recovery software.
+How to recover: once again, by using a USB data recovery software (see Issue 6 below).
 A quick disk formatting won’t erase the data stored inside immediately.
-In fact, the data will retain intact there for quite a while depending on how large its volume is and how aggressive you generate additional data.
-Similar to accidental deletion, these formatted files are recoverable only when they are not fully written over.
+In fact, the data will remain intact there for quite a while depending on how large its volume is and how quickly you generate new data.
+Similar to accidental deletion, these formatted files are recoverable only when they are not fully over-written.

-Chapter 3: All Files and Folders Became Shortcuts in USB Drive?
+Issue 3: All Files and Folders Became Shortcuts

-Most likely your flash drive has been infected by certain virus or malware.
+If all your files become shortcuts when you connect your flash drive to a PC, most likely your drive has been infected by certain viruses or malware.
 All the folders and items are now turned into shortcuts, usually a few kilobytes (KBs) in size.
-This has been a known issue for years, good news is that you can restore your folders and files in a couple of steps.
+This has been a known issue for years, but you can restore your folders and files in a couple of steps.

 How to fix: we’ve covered this in another article how to fix file folders become shortcuts, go check it out there.

-If you plug your USB drive into a computer and click on it, a pop-up window shows “the disk is not formatted, do you want to format it now?” or it says “the drive can’t be initiated", chances are that your pen drive is corrupted or crashed.
+If you plug your USB drive into a Windows computer and click on it, a pop-up window shows “the disk is not formatted, do you want to format it now?” or it says “the drive can’t be initiated”, it’s very likely that your flash drive is corrupted or crashed.

-There are two mainly reasons for this: file system or device driver issues, or your USB is physically damaged.
+There are two main reasons for this: the file system or device driver issues, or your USB is physically damaged.
 Either way, you may still be able to make it work again and access the data normally.
 However, be prepared to spend a bit more time.

-Please note: you’ll need to rely on a computer to run the recovery software to retrieve your deleted or inaccessible files.
-And it’s not 100% guaranteed that you’ll get all your data back, but it’s at least worth a try.
+Note that you’ll need to rely on a computer to run the recovery software to retrieve your deleted or inaccessible files.
+And it’s not 100% guaranteed that you’ll get all your data back, but it’s worth a try.

-- First off, turn on your computer, open a web browser such as IE, Chrome or Safari.
-Get a USB recovery program we recommended above and install it on your computer.
+- Turn on your computer, open a web browser such as Edge, Chrome or Safari.
+Get a USB data recovery program we recommended above and install it on your computer.

 - Now insert your flash drive into the USB port on your computer.
 Open “This PC” (in Windows) or “Disk Utility” (for Mac) to check and make sure the disk can be recognized.